agdsn/pycroft/README.md

 The last command should tell you that the server spawned an instance at 0.0.0.0:5000 from inside the container.
-Due to the port forwarding, you can take a peek at a working UI by accessing `0.0.0.0:5001` from your browser.

 **But don't be too excited, pycroft will fail after the login – we have to set up the database.**